JoelChan13/wound-care-trivia/README.md

 ### Content
 - Boilerplate HTML Structure Code was taken from the ci-full-template found in CI GitHub repo by lechien73
+- The information related to wound care, found in the rationale of every answer was obtained from The British Journal of Nursing.

 ### Media
 - The hero image used for this website were generated using Microsoft Bing Image Creator powered by DALL·E 3.